inovait/tws-android/docs/sample.md

 #### Permissions

 Web permission are handled natively within TWSView.
-All you need to do is include the required permissions in AndroidManifest, if your web pages requires any of the following permission.
+All you need to do is include the required permissions in AndroidManifest, if your web page uses any of the following features:

 - for camera permissions, include: `<uses-permission android:name="android.permission.CAMERA"/>` and `<uses-feature android:name="android.hardware.camera" android:required="false" />`,
-- for downloading or uploading files, include: `<uses-permission android:name="android.permission.INTERNET" />`,
 - and for accessing the users location, include: `<uses-permission android:name="android.permission.ACCESS_COARSE_LOCATION" />`

 See the "permissions" Snippets Dashboard for the JavaScript implementation download/upload, camera and location access.